HomeHow to winterize your pipes

 STEP 3: Insulate pipes and faucets in the unheated areas of your home.
 Hardware or building supply stores have good pipe-wrapping materials available that will protect pipelines in an unheated attic, garage or cold crawlspace.
 Most garages are not insulated, so this is a prime place for frozen pipes to occur, especially when the garage door is left open.

 STEP 4: Be sure to heat all rooms in your home that have plumbing features.
 Open cabinet doors and doors to unused rooms to help keep your pipes from freezing.
+Should you be away from home for any duration of time, you will want to maintain the heat above 55 degrees.

 STEP 1: If you own an electric hot water tank, shut off the water at the Main Shut-off Valve and turn off the power to the water tank.
 If you own a gas hot water tank, call your local gas provider for directions.
 By turning off the water, you will reduce the amount of water that can escape and therefore minimize the damage to your home.
 Open all of your taps to drain the system.